null2264/ThinkPad-L460-OpenCore/README.md

 3. Reboot to apply the changes
 4. Get into S3/S4 sleep then try connecting to a device via Bluetooth

+#### Ventura 13.x Reboot Into Recovery

+Not sure what happened here, but ResetNVRAM seems to fix this issue, if it seems like your hackintosh is stuck on Apple logo with progressbar, just wait until it reboot itself.

 ## 🔧 Status

 > **Note**